jh3y/whirl/.github/CONTRIBUTING.md

 ```
 Feel free to change this file if you wish to apply a different class name or switch animations on or off 👍

-Once you're ready to open a PR with your new animation, be sure to bump the version number in `package.json`.
-A patch bump is fine 👍

 Open a PR following the PR template.
 Your commit message needn't be complex;

 `feat: add awesome-whirl animation`